IlanaFeldman/ST558-Project-2/bus.md

 metrics picks a different model or the majority score is a tie, the one with the lowest RMSE will be chosen.

 Table 1.
-Attributes used in the analyses for prediction of online news popularity
+Attributes used in prediction of online news popularity for bus channel

 | Index | Attribute                    | Attribute Information                                            | Type    |
 |-------|------------------------------|------------------------------------------------------------------|---------|